Jen Braithwaite (Research & Operations)

 Dominic Hoey (Youth Mentor)

-Dominic Hoey is a poet, author, and musician based in Auckland, New Zealand.
-Dominic has released five critically acclaimed studio albums, two books of poetry, four short films, a one man show and a best-selling novel.
+Dominic Hoey is a poet, author, and musician.
+He has released five critically acclaimed studio albums, two books of poetry, four short films, a one man show and a best-selling novel.
 In a former life, he was an MC battle- and slam-poetry champion.
 He’s performed his spoken-word poetry in Australia, Europe, England, Japan, and America.
-Meditation and yoga are important in Dominic’s life and he is passionate about sharing these tools to support positive mental health and loves supporting our young people as a youth mentor.
+Meditation and yoga are important in Dominic’s life and he is passionate about sharing these tools to support positive mental health.